ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Multidimensional Arrays.md

 ![Table 1A](https://www.tutorialspoint.com/cprogramming/images/two_dimensional_arrays.jpg)

-In this sense, every element in the array a is identified by an element name of the form __a[i][j]__, where 'a' is the name of the array, and 'i' and 'j' are the indexes that uniquely identify, or show, each element in 'a'.
+In this sense, every element in the array a is identified by an element name in the form __a[i][j]__, where 'a' is the name of the array, and 'i' and 'j' are the indexes that uniquely identify, or show, each element in 'a'.

 And honestly, you really don't have to put in a [ x ] value really, because if you did something like this -